 Make a Durable Power of Attorney, Health Care Power of Attorney, and Living Will.
 Do this to protect your family and to ensure that your own wishes and desires are followed.
 These are standard documents that can be put together rapidly – and cheaply – by using software or a service or a reasonably priced attorney.

 Get health and life insurance.
 Sign up for the health and life insurance offered by your employer.
 Also consider purchasing additional term life insurance through your employer at lower group rates if available.
 If you don’t receive these benefits through your employer, shop for them in the open market.
 Consider a high deductible plan with a Healthcare Savings Account (HSA) component to keep premium costs down.
 Also check out the plans available through the new healthcare law.
 Depending on your Adjusted Gross Income, you may be eligible for a premium subsidy.

 Purchase Long-Term Disability Insurance.
 You will probably be offered Short-Term Disability by your employer.
 Consider purchasing long-term disability insurance as well – this is almost as important as having term life insurance.

 Consider Identify Theft Insurance.
 Some plans are “preventative” and mainly monitor your credit.
 Identity theft insurance pays for getting things sorted out IF your identity is stolen, which can cost thousands of dollars.

 Consider a house purchase.
 This may be a good decision for you and your family IF you keep total costs (PITI, utilities, maintenance, etc.) within your means.
-Have a mortgage payment of not more than 25% of your TAKE HOME pay.
-Go for a 15 year mortgage if you can afford the slightly higher payments and grow you equity faster.
+Have a mortgage payment of not more than 25% to 28% of your TAKE HOME pay.
+Go for a 15 year mortgage if you can afford the slightly higher payments and grow your equity faster.